Lennox Lewis vs. Michael Grant: Background

 In his previous fight, Lennox Lewis had finally captured the undisputed heavyweight championship, unifying the three major heavyweight titles (and retaining the lightly regarded IBO belt) after defeating Evander Holyfield by unanimous decision.
 The contract Lewis signed prior to his fight with Holyfield stated that Lewis' first defense of his newly won championship would have to come against the WBA's number one contender, who at the time was Lewis' previous adversary Henry Akinwande but because of illness was later changed to John Ruiz.
 However, Lewis refused to face Ruiz and instead agreed to match with undefeated prospect Michael Grant.
-Initially, the WBA voted in favor of Lewis keeping his WBA title on the condition that he face Ruiz as soon as possible should he defeat Grant, but a federal judge (influenced by promoter Don King, who promoted Ruiz) overturned the decision and ordered that Lewis be stripped of his WBA championship.
+Initially, the WBA voted in favor of Lewis keeping his WBA title on the condition that he face Ruiz as soon as possible should he defeat Grant, but a federal judge overturned the decision and ordered that Lewis be stripped of his WBA championship.

 On the undercard highly regarded contender Wladimir Klitschko stopped David Bostice in the 2nd round.